Color Viewer Preschool Science and Sensory Activity

 1. Cut two equal size pieces from cardboard: 5 inches (12 cm) wide x 8 inches (20 cm) long including handles.

-2. Cut away sections of each piece of cardboard leaving a 1 inch (2.5 cm) border around the viewer opening and a 3 inch (7.5 cm) long handle.
+2. Cut a window out of each piece of cardboard.
+Leave a 1 inch (2.5 cm) border around the viewer opening and a 3 inch (7.5 cm) long handle.

-3. Rub glue stick over the cardboard border of the opening on one piece of cardboard.
+3. Rub a glue stick over the cardboard border of the opening on one piece of cardboard.

-6. Wrap tape around the edges to decorate.
+6. Apply tape around the edges to decorate.
 This also strengthens the viewer.

-You might think of other ways to decorate, with crayons, markers or even stickers, to engage creative skills along with fine motor and sensory skills.
+You might think of other ways to decorate - with crayons, markers, washi tape, or even stickers.
+This will engage creative skills along with fine motor and sensory skills.

 Easy to make and so much fun to use!
 Look through a viewer to see how the landscape color changes.